 2. Reference Lessons Learned

 To further elaborate on historical data, you can learn from their successes and mistakes.
 It provides a clear path that leads to more accurate estimates.
 You can even learn about how they responded to changes and kept their budget under control.
+Here’s a lessons learned template if you need to start tracking those findings in your organization.

 3. Leverage Your Experts